The Judicial Council of the Slovak Republic

-The Judicial Council of the Slovak republic approved new principles of judicial ethics
+The Judicial Council of the Slovak republic approved The Conception of changes in judiciary

 The Report of the European Commission Expert Mission and the Slovak Ministry of Home Affairs of November 1997 stated, that one of the basic problems of the Slovak judiciary was ‘nonexistence of the judicial self-governance and – opposite - its total dependence of the executive power.‘ Based on this, an amendment of the Constitution of the Slovak Republic was approved, where the principle of judicial independence and the separation of its administration from other state bodies were stipulated.

 The amendment of the Constitution and creation of the Judicial Council resulted in a significant change concerning the position of the general courts of the Slovak Republic.
 Based on the constitutional change, in the extent specified by law, also the judicial self-governance bodies - the councils of judges - are involved in the management and administration of the courts; the conditions on appointment, removal, transfer of judges are defined.